 CLUB CAPTAIN FOR 10 SEASONS

-Brian was a good allround cricketer; an excellent fieldsman, a stylish left-hand batsman and also a polished wicketkeeper; but his greatest strength being his consistent wicket-taking as a legspin bowler.
-Several centuries were made, his first as a 21 year old, and his last in ‘B’ Grade at age 46.
-His best performance in a match was 113 n.o. and 6/40, including the hat trick, against Callington in 1953.
+Brian was a good allround cricketer; an excellent fieldsman, a stylish left-hand batsman and also a polished wicketkeeper; but his greatest strength was his consistent wicket-taking as a leg spin bowler.
+Several centuries were made during his career, his first as a 21 year old and his last in ‘B’ Grade at age 46.
+His best performance in a match was 113 n.o. and 6/40, including a hat trick, against Callington in 1953.